jungle34/ConvertX/README.md

 ## ConvertX

-{c:red}This version is unfunctional because is alocate in my local server{/c}
+This version is unfunctional because is alocate in my local server

 #### Instalation